byuistats/DS250-Cannon/content/Slides/p4/d1/_index.md

 #### Announcements
 1. Project 3 - Getting pickier about good communication
+    * Tables in reports should be as concise as possible (no duplicate information)
     * Career batting average
     * Meaningful report name (Drop "Client Report")
     * Meaningful section headers so the table of contents is useful (don't call them "Question 1")